DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 Though it said there are some bugs here, but I believe that "Code is law".

-A bug is just a bug, it will not exist forever.
+A bug is just a bug, it will not exist forever,be relaxed.

 If the bug is fixed today, it will only affect yesterday.